vmware-archive/clarity/apps/website/angular-components/alert/README.md

 ### Anatomy

-A standard alert consist of an icon, a message, and optional actions in a container. -Left align the icon and message.
-Right aligned the actions.
+A standard alert consists of an icon, a message, and optional actions in a container.
+Left-align the icon and message.
+Right-aligned the actions.

 ### Size